 the goals actually still apply.

-of Interior transfers the lighthouse and grounds to
+The U.S. Department of Interior transfers the lighthouse

-of the light station site, initiated by the Traverse
+A first clean-up of the light station site, initiated

 taken from the now defunct Web site of the Fox Island

 David V. Johnson purchases North Fox Island after another

 party proposed building a $100 million, 642-unit luxury

 housing project on the island.
 "I couldn't stand

 by and watch North Fox Island be destroyed," Johnson